 In August 2019, we initiated dosing in our ASCEND MG trial, a Phase 2a clinical trial in patients with MG.
-We plan to reportop-line results from this trial in the third quarter of calendar year 2020.
+We announced topline results from this trial in August 2020.
 In May 2019, we initiated dosing in our ASCEND GO-1 trial, a Phase 2a clinical trial in Canada in patients with TED.
 We announced initial results from this trial in March 2020.
 Enrollment is ongoing in our ASCEND GO-2 trial, a Phase 2b clinical trial for TED in the United States, Canada and Europe.
-We currently plan to report top-line results from this trial in the first half of calendar year 2021.
-In November 2019, we submitted an IND to the FDA for WAIHA and, in December 2019, our IND was cleared for Phase 2 trial initiation.
-We plan to report top-line results for the high-dose cohort from our ASCEND WAIHA trial, a Phase 2a clinical trial in patients with WAIHA, by the end of calendar year 2020.
+We currently remain on track to report initial results from our ASCEND GO-2 trial in the first half of calendar year 2021.
+In November 2019, we submitted an IND to the FDA for WAIHA and, in dose cohort of this Phase 2a trial of IMVT-1401 in patients with WAIHA in the first quarter of calendar year 2021.
+In addition, we intend to announce three new indications for IMVT-1401 over the next 12 months.